-“Using a water-bath when baking a cheesecake ensures that the cheesecake will bake evenly throughout, stay moist and have less cracking.
+Use a water-bath when baking a cheesecake to ensure that the cheesecake will bake evenly throughout, stay moist and have less cracking.

-I always use a water-bath when I bake a cheesecake and I can not recommend them enough.
-Believe me … I bake A LOT of cheesecake!
+I almost always use a water-bath when I bake a cheesecake and I can not recommend them enough.
+Believe me, I bake A LOT of cheesecake!

 A water-bath is kind of like a sauna for your cheesecake.
 It keeps the hot air in the oven moist which ensures your cheesecake stays moist as well.

-It’s very simple to do.
 Once your cheesecake is ready to put into the oven, place a large roasting pan in the oven.

-So ….
-What’s my #1 tip to create the perfect LEAK PROOF water-bath for cheesecakes??
+So, what's my #1 tip to create the perfect LEAK PROOF water-bath for cheesecakes??

 This cake pan will prevent any water from getting into your spring-form pan while it's in the water-bath!

-Trust me … if you've ever gone through the trouble of making a cheesecake in a water-bath only to have a soggy … gross crust that just falls apart … you will be thanking me!
+Trust me, if you've ever gone through the trouble of making a cheesecake in a water-bath only to have a soggy, gross crust that just falls apart, you will be thanking me!

-If you'd like more tips and tricks for the perfect cheesecake … check out my recipe for Simple Cheesecake.
+If you'd like more tips and tricks for the perfect cheesecake, check out my recipe for Simple Cheesecake.
 I've got tips listed through out the post!